aws/efs-utils/README.md

 $ sudo apt-get -y install ./build/amazon-efs-utils*deb
 ```

-### On MacOS Big Sur, macOS Monterey and macOS Ventura distribution
+### On macOS Big Sur, Monterey, Ventura or Sonoma

-For EC2 Mac instances running macOS Big Sur, macOS Monterey and macOS Ventura, you can install amazon-efs-utils from the
+For EC2 Mac instances running macOS Big Sur, Monterey, Ventura, or Sonoma, you can install amazon-efs-utils from the
 [homebrew-aws](https://github.com/aws/homebrew-aws) respository. **Note that this will ONLY work on EC2 instances
-running macOS Big Sur, macOS Monterey and macOS Ventura, not local Mac computers.**
+running macOS Big Sur, Monterey, Ventura or Sonoma and not on local Apple mac hardware.**
 ```bash
 brew install amazon-efs-utils
 ```